digitalheir/java-probabilistic-earley-parser/README.md

 we define probability as a number between 0 and 1 inclusive, and use common algebraic notions of addition and multiplication.

-This code makes it possible to use *any* [semiring](https://en.wikipedia.org/wiki/Semiring) that can have its elements represented as doubles.
+This code makes it possible to use *any* commutative [semiring](https://en.wikipedia.org/wiki/Semiring) that can have its elements represented as doubles.
 My use for this is to avoid arithmetic underflow: imagine a computation like 0.1 * 0.1 * ... * 0.1.
 At some point, floating point arithmetic will be unable to represent a number so small.
 To counter, we use the Log semiring which holds the minus log of the probability.
 So that maps the numbers 0 and 1 to the numbers